 And the singer also needs to hold that note for at least two to three seconds for the vibration to build up enough to cause the glass to shatter.
 It helps to have the right kind of glass – a large one – with thin, nearly vertical sides.
 In the late 1970s, laboratory experiments with a professional soprano and a trumpet player showed that neither could shatter glass.
 The famed tenor singer Enrico Caruso was said to be able to do it, but his wife denied it.

 If you try this at home, be sure to wear eye protection!

-The Discovery Channel MythBusters show recruited Jaime Vendera for a demonstration and produced the first documented proof that an unassisted voice can shatter glass.
+A few years ago, the Discovery Channel MythBusters show recruited Jaime Vendera for a demonstration and produced the first documented proof that an unassisted voice can shatter glass.

 Bottom line: A human singing voice can shatter a glass, if it is the right resonant frequency.